digicademy/cobj_xslt/Documentation/Reference/Index.rst

          string\/stdWrap

    Description
          This fetches the XML data from a source.
-Can be a XML string, a field in the database containing XML, a file (path or via TypoScript FILE cObject) or an external resource.
+Can be an XML string, a field in the database containing XML, a file (path or via TypoScript FILE cObject) or an external resource.